Mission 2030 Guest Post: Jill Clayton on how a State legislative change and NGPF Grant opportunity inspired a rapid shift in her district

 Jill Clayton is a phenomenal personal finance teacher at Roxboro Community School in Roxboro, North Carolina.
-Her school's personal finance program is the 12th recipient of a $10,000 grant through NGPF's Gold Standard Challenge.
+Her quest is one in a series of inspiring stories from NGPF's Gold Standard Challenge Grant Program which incentivizes high schools and districts to commit to ALL students taking personal finance courses before graduation.
+Learn more, and apply for your $2,500 to $30,000 Gold Standard Challenge Grant before the August 31, 2022 deadline here.
+Roxboro is the 12th recipient of the grant.
 Here's Jill in her own words describing how her school made the switch from a personal finance elective to a personal finance graduation requirement on short notice.

 What got you started advocating for personal finance to be a graduation requirement?